To ask about pruning in the West Portland, Washington County area, EMAIL me at rod@rodsgarden.50megs.com

 For evergreens, branches can be thinned out in winter or summer.
 Shearing is best done just before or after the spring flush of new growth.
 For many evergreens, a single shearing in early to mid summer is all that is needed.
 Shearing in late summer or winter is not recommended because it will leave brown edges until it is covered by the new growth.

-Pine trees are very particular about being sheared.
+Sheared Mugho Pine Pine trees are very particular about being sheared.
 All of the buds are clustered at the tip of each branch.
 If the tips are sheared off, no new growth will occur on that branch and it will eventually die back to a side branch.
 However, new buds will form if pines are sheared at the soft candle stage, when the needles are just emerging from the new growth.
-The Mugho Pine in the picture has just been sheared on the right side.
+The Mugho Pine in the picture has just been sheared on the right side to keep it evenly rounded.
 The soft candle stage usually occurs in May or June.

 Timing of pruning is also affected by plant's time of flowering.
 Spring flowering plants produce the flower buds in July and August of the preceding summer.
 Dormant pruning will remove some of the flowers.
+Forsythia, lilacs, azaleas and rhododendrons have their flowers on the tips of the branches so winter pruning might remove all of the flowers.
 Pruning these plants just after they flower will least affect the number of flowers for the following year.
 Summer flowering plants produce flower buds on current season's growth, so dormant pruning will not remove their flower buds.
 Many summer flowering plants, especially roses and spireas, will flower more if the old flowers are cut off after they bloom.

 These guidelines are the ideal timing for pruning, but it is never too late to prune, especially if pruning prevents broken branches.